Amiraliii29/RL-sched/README.md

 # Power-aware real-time scheduling on a homogeneous multicore

-Project 3 — scheduling hard periodic and soft aperiodic tasks under a TDP budget with per-core DVFS.
+Scheduling hard periodic and soft aperiodic tasks under a TDP budget with per-core DVFS.

 - **Phase 1** — task generation and the complete baseline method (genetic algorithm + slack